Website CapitalNurse, London

+If you want live and work in one of the world’s most dynamic cities, we have some exciting news!
 We are now accepting applications from Mental Health Nurses to join the CapitalNurse workforce in London.
-Find out more about Capital Nurse.

-CapitalNurse’s vision is to ‘get nursing right for London’; ensuring that London has the right number of nurses, with the right skills in the right place, working to deliver excellent nursing wherever it is needed.
+CapitalNurse represents 17 of the biggest NHS Trusts operating across the city and its suburbs, to ensure that London has the right number of nurses with the right skills, working to deliver excellent nursing care, wherever it is needed.

 - Enhancements for “unsocial” working hours, nights and Saturdays +30%, Sundays and Public (Bank) Holidays +60%.